mortezakowkabi/jcb-persian-documentation/019-Adding-Site-Views-to-a-Component.md

 ### [00:04:53](https://www.youtube.com/watch?v=zZ_HJeYL8ps&t=00h04m53s) – Default View Option

-The **Default View** acts as the component’s **home page** or fallback route.
+The **Default View** acts as the component's **home page** or fallback route.

 **Guidelines:**

 * You can **only have one default view** per component.
-* When Joomla can’t determine which view to load, it automatically redirects to this one.
+* When Joomla can't determine which view to load, it automatically redirects to this one.
-* It’s also used as the fallback when a user lacks permission to access other views.
+* It's also used as the fallback when a user lacks permission to access other views.

 Example:
-If your default view is **Preachers**, and a user visits a restricted “Sermon” view, they will be redirected back to “Preachers” with a message.
+If your default view is **Preachers**, and a user visits a restricted "Sermon" view, they will be redirected back to "Preachers" with a message.

 > ⚠️ **Important:** Do not select multiple default views.
 Only one should be active.